Israel scrambles to restore foreign flights to Tel Aviv

 However, Israel also said foreign airlines could use an alternative airport deep in its southern desert.

-About 30 foreign airlines have suspended flights to Ben Gurion.
-Three of them were American, acting in accordance with a Federal Aviation Authority (FAA) ban issued on Tuesday, which was extended by 24 hours on Wednesday.
-Turkish Airlines also extended suspension of its flights for another 24 hours.

-The FAA said it was responding to a Palestinian rocket that struck a building 2 km (1 mile) from the airport.
-Israel said the damage was from debris left by that its Iron Dome system had shot down.
+About 30 U.S. airlines suspended flights to Ben Gurion in accordance with a Federal Aviation Authority (FAA) ban issued on Tuesday, to be reviewed after 24 hours.
+The agency said it was responding to a Palestinian rocket that struck a building 2 km (1 mile) from the airport.
+Israel said the damage was from debris of a rocket shot down by Iron Dome.

 "Our airport is safe.
 Our airport is secure.
 And we hope the American carriers will be flying to Israel soon," Mark Regev, a spokesman for Prime Minister Benjamin Netanyahu, said in an interview on MSNBC.

-However, most European airlines have followed suit, sharply reducing traffic through Ben Gurion, a mid-sized airport that normally bustles during the summer.
+However, most European airlines have followed suit, sharply reducing traffic through Ben Gurion, a mid-sized airport that normally bustles during the summer months.

 Israeli officials described the FAA notice as too hasty and affected by international jitters over the shooting down last week of a Malaysian airliner over Ukraine.